There are no products in your shopping cart.

 If you are invited for cervical screening while pregnant, tell your doctor or nurse you are pregnant.
 You should wait until 3 months after your baby is born to have the test.

-If you need follow-up after an abnormal cervical screening result or treatment for cell changes (abnormalities), you may need to have the test while pregnant.
+If you need follow-up after an abnormal cervical screening result or treatment for cell changes, you may need to have the test while pregnant.
 Your GP or midwife may ask you to have it at your first antenatal appointment.
 This test will not affect your pregnancy.

-Ask your doctor or nurse if you are up to date with your cervical screening.
+Check with your doctor or nurse whether you are up to date with your cervical screening.
 This means that any tests or treatment can be arranged around the pregnancy.

-If you have HIV, speak with your doctor or nurse about going for cervical screening every 1 year.
 HIV can make your immune system very weak, meaning it is not as able to get rid of HPV that causes most cervical cancers.
+If you have HIV, speak with your healthcare team about going for cervical screening every year.
 Annual cervical screenings are usually taken outside of the NHS National Screening Programme.